igrmk/procto/README.md

 A script to set up a reverse proxy VM with

   * Let's Encrypt certificate
-  * Nginx to proxy HTTPS to HTTP
+  * Nginx to proxy remote HTTPS to remote HTTP
   * SSH to proxy remote HTTP to local HTTP